What is therapy?

 How can therapy help me?

-Therapists can provide support, problem solving skills and coping strategies for a wide range of issues.
-The role of the therapist is to be objective and can thus provide a different or a fresh perspective on a topic you have been struggling with.
+Therapists can offer guidance, problem-solving tools, and coping strategies for a wide range of issues.
+The role of the therapist is to provide an objective perspective on challenges you may be facing, helping you explore them in a new light.

 How long will therapy take?